 Automatic Course Shell Creation

 Course shells are uploaded from Peoplesoft.
 Course shells appear a quarter before.
-[For example, Fall shells will appear in Canvas seven days before the Summer quarter starts.]
+[For example, Fall shells will appear in Canvas 2 weeks before the Summer quarter starts.]
 A Course Shell is a course website without any content, which is available for instructors to use.
 Log into Canvas through the My CalPoly Portal (https://my.calpoly.edu) and add the content to the Course Shell.
 Students will be unable to view or access the course until the instructor makes it available (Publish).
 If the instructor is teaching a cross listed course and only wishes to use one of the Course Shells, the instructor can merge the sections.

 You can check the Class Search to see who is assigned Instructor or Record for the course - if "instructor" is listed as Staff, then you need to do the above.